Scraping web pages with Julia and the HTTP and Gumbo packages

 Generally, web pages have only one <title>, but they do have multiple meta elements.
 See box below for examples.

-So the page we’re going to scrape—the one you’re reading right now—has multiple meta elements.
 This means we can’t just scrape our meta description based on the fact that it’s a meta element—we’ll need to do more to target the meta description.
-It’s easy when you know how—here’s the code, followed by a code walkthrough.

 using HTTP, Gumbo, AbstractTrees